 Los Angeles is a city blessed with a tapestry of long-standing restaurants.
 Even after decades of service, these places continue to thrive thanks to a loyal following of dedicated regulars who find comfort in dependable cooking and familiar hospitality.
-Here now are 21 classic restaurants every Angeleno must try at some point.Read More
+Here now are 20 classic LA restaurants that every Angeleno must try.Read More

 Brent's Deli Northridge